IRB Member Duties and Responsibilities

 - CPHS shall have the authority to suspend or terminate approval of research that is not conducted in accordance with the CPHS’s requirements or that has been associated with unexpected serious harm to research subjects.

 - CPHS shall have the authority to observe or have a third party observe the conduct of the research including the consent process.

 Independence of the Committee for Protection of Human Subjects

 Research that has not been approved or has been disapproved by the CPHS may not be conducted in UTHealth or by UTHealth staff.
 Individuals may not try to influence the deliberations and decisions of the CPHS.
-IRB chairs, vice chairs, members and staff may report any attempt to influence CPHS deliberations or decisions to the Executive Vice President for Academic and Research Affairs or Vice President of Human Research Protection Program.
-The Executive Vice President for Academic and Research Affairs or Vice President of Human Research Protection Program shall investigate and resolve any concerns of undue influence.
+IRB chairs, vice chairs, members and staff may report any attempt to influence CPHS deliberations or decisions to the Executive Vice President and Chief Academic Officer or Vice President of Human Research Protection Program.
+The EVP&CAO and the VP HRPP will be responsible for investigation and resolution any concerns of undue influence.

 Leadership of Human Subjects Protection Program

-Leadership for UTHealth’s research enterprise is provided by the Executive Vice President for Academic and Research Affairs (EVPARA), George Stancel, PhD.
-The EVPARA has administrative and budgetary responsibility for the HRPP.
-The EVPARA is also responsible for keeping the President and executive leadership informed about the Program’s status, priorities, and needs.
+Leadership for UTHealth’s research enterprise is provided by the Executive Vice President and Chief Academic Officer.
+The EVP&CAO has administrative and budgetary responsibility for the HRPP.
+The EVP&CAO is also responsible for keeping the President and executive leadership informed about the Program’s status, priorities, and needs.
 The EVPARA is responsible for the human research protection program including the Institutional Review Boards, conflict of interest program and clinical research education.

-The Vice President for Human Research Protection Program is the signatory on UTHealth’s Federalwide Assurance.
-The VP for HRPP is also the Chair of the CPHS Executive Committee and has the following responsibilities:
+The VP HRPP is the signatory on UTHealth’s Federalwide Assurance.
+The VP HRPP is also the Chair of the CPHS Executive Committee and has the following responsibilities: